-Graduating from baby/infant oral care to kids’ oral care can be a tricky one.
+Graduating from baby/infant oral care to kids’ oral care can be tricky.

-You want to find products that are effective but will encourage compliance.
+You want to find effective products that will encourage and motivate the child to maintain their dental health.

-As children start to establish their own independence, you want to make sure you’re doing the very best for your child’s oral health.
+As children start to establish their own independence, you want to ensure the best oral health for your child.

-Below you can find the resources that I encourage parents and children to use for building healthy oral hygiene habits.
+Below are the resources I encourage parents and children to use to build healthy oral hygiene habits.

 Manual toothbrush

-The smaller the toothbrush head, the better, it can contour around the teeth better than a larger head brush.
+• Small brush head: The smaller the toothbrush head, the better it can contour around the teeth.

 Electric toothbrush

-The main reason I advocate that all kids have an electric toothbrush is because of the timer.
+I mainly advocate for all kids to have an electric toothbrush because of the timer and increased brushing time.

-The timer helps to build a 2-minute habit, and if your child doesn’t quite have the dexterity to brush on their own, the brush is doing most of the work for them, clearing away more cavity-causing bacteria!
+The timer helps build a 2-minute habit, and if your child doesn’t quite have the dexterity to brush on their own, the brush does most of the work for them, clearing away more cavity-causing bacteria!

 Toothpaste